enveloophq/enveloop-ruby/README.md

 ```
 ### Rails

-Add the following to your initializer and send Action::Mailer messaegs with Enveloop as well
+Add the following to your initializer and send Active::Mailer messaegs with Enveloop as well

 ```ruby
 config.action_mailer.delivery_method = :enveloop